fernanda-rabacal/GoldenEvents/README.md

 # Golden Events

 This is a full stack project of a website where you can see the latest events near to you, see the details of it, register or login in your account to buy a ticket and/or create an event.
 Besides, you can see and edit your profile, see the order historic, edit or delete your created events and many more.
-This project is made with Next.js e Express, also using Sass and Prisma, using JWT authentication, data validation and SQL database.
+This project is made with Next.js e Express, also using Sass and Prisma, using JWT authentication, data validation and SQL database

 ### Status: In progress 🚧